 Just like the start options, the end options will be put into the bottom most part of the sequencer.
-For the end options the simple sequence had Warm Camera as well as Park Mount enabled.
+For the end options the legacy sequence had Warm Camera as well as Park Mount enabled.

 - Warm Camera and Park Mount will just be put into the bottom.
 Also these operations can run in parallel, that's why these are inside a Parallel Instruction Set.

 What's left now is in the middle section of the sequencer.
 This area is reserved for all the targets that you want to image.
 A deep sky object sequence per target will be generated here containing all imaging instructions as well as instructions to prepare the target, e.g. centering the target, starting guiding and running an initial autofocus.
 To show a high level view of the target, the next screenshot shows the internal instructions collapsed for a better overview.
 Simply said, a target has a similar structure like the outer seqeunce, as it has start instructions, imaging instructions and end instructions.

 Target Options -> Target preparation instructions#

 When starting the target, the target options from the legacy sequencer are put into this Target preparation instructions area.
 In the simple seuquencer it was enabled to slew, center & rotate, to start guiding and to start autofocus on start.
 The first imaging instruction was set to the L filter, so the start needs to switch to that filter too.
 These options are directly translated into the preparation block.

 This one is an implicit instruction from the legacy sequencer, as there was no toggle to do it there and it will only contain the Stop Guiding instruction.
 The reason is that when a target is finished, that guiding is no longer necessary as you will most likely park the mount or slew to a different target.
 It will just be added at the closure of the target to be safe.

 Exposure Rows -> Target imaging instructions#

 Now let's finally look into the important part which is the actual gathering of light frames.